 Contingency plans and absence

-Only allowing a child with diabetes to take part in an extra-curricular activity or trip if one of their parents or carers accompanies them is not acceptable practice.
+- Only allowing a child with diabetes to take part in an extra-curricular activity or trip if one of their parents or carers accompanies them.

 - No child should be prevented from treating themselves or managing their diabetes when and where necessary.